-During 2023, the Investment Committee convened two (2) times.
+During 2024, the Investment Committee convened one (1) time.

 Risk Management Committee

 The Risk Management Committee is formed with the view of ensuring the efficient monitoring of the risks inherent in the provision of investment and ancillary services to Clients, as well as the overall risks underlying the operations of the Company.